 Our member institutions continue to adapt to the pandemic in order to facilitate safe research activity where it is possible.
-Please see below for their particular research policies (updated June 2021):
+Please see below for their particular research policies (updated summer 2021):

 American Philosophical Society

 - The APS Reading Room is currently closed to researchers until 2022.

 - Any visitor, contractor, researcher, or other person not on the staff of the APS must check-in at Library Hall.
 They will have their temperature taken and fill out forms in the event of contact tracing.
 Anyone with a temperature at or above 100.4 degrees will be asked to leave.

 - The movement of staff, researchers, and other visitors into the APS buildings will be limited and strong physical distancing measures enforced.

 - All staff and visitors will be required to wear a mask when working or moving in public spaces.
 Although the Society will have spare surgical masks available, visitors are expected to provide their own masks.